ShimmyMySherbet/Minehut.Net/README.md

 ```

 ### SignUp
 Allows you to sign up for a minehut account.
-It is recomended just to use the minehut website for this though.
+It is recommended just to use the minehut website for this though.

 ```C#
 Date DateOfBirth = New Date(2000, 9, 15);

 Minehut.SignUp("Email@Domain.com", DateOfBirth);
 ```
-This will trigger minehut to send teh verification code to the specified email.
+This will trigger minehut to send the verification code to the specified email.

 ### ConfirmEmail
 This allows you to confirm your minehut account using the email code sent to your email address (see above)